Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Proofs for Section

-Here we argue that, for classes with low EDEC, obtaining a PAC sample complexity through the implied DEC bound is in general worse than the bound obtained by the EDEC bound directly.
+Here we argue that, for classes with low PACDEC, obtaining a PAC sample complexity through the implied DEC bound is in general worse than the bound obtained by the PACDEC bound directly.

 Consider any model class $\cM$ with $\oeec_{\gamma}(\cM)\lesssim d/\gamma$, where $d$ is some dimension-like complexity measure.
 Using the \eetod~algorithm, by~\cref{thm:E2D-exp}, the suboptimality of the output policy scales as